-Where Do Podcasts and Video Shows Fit in the Marketing Funnel?
-Not Where You Think
+Where Do Podcasts Fit in the Marketing Funnel?
+The Same Place Relationships Do

 Imagine two different brands, Brand A and Brand B. Both compete to earn the trust and dollars of the same audience.

 Brand A is widely considered to be one of the best marketing teams in the world.
 They understand each stage of the funnel, have discrete strategies and tactics for each, and it all rolls up to one coherent brand story.
 They invest a ton of budget and even more time into their marketing, too, and they’re able to hire the best agencies to supplement their internal team’s efforts.
 As if that wasn’t enough to succeed, their executives also just “get it.”